• Skip to primary navigation

 • Pokepokea te pokenga – knead the dough.
 Do this for 5 minutes only, until stretchy.
 You can do this by hand on a lightly floured bench or in a stand mixer.

-• Add the dough to a bowl, cover with a bowl cover or tea towel and leave to rise for 1 hour.
+• Add the dough to a bowl, cover with a bowl cover or tea towel.

 Garlic and Herb Butter – Te Pata Kāriki me ngā Amiami